brianwatling/redispp/README.md

 ## License

-Public domain.
-Credit is appreciated and I would like to hear about how you use it.
+See [LICENSE.md](LICENSE.md).
+Credit is appreciated (but not required), and I would like to hear about how you use it (but again, not required).

 ## Contributors